-RECOMMENDATIONS (4 TH EDITION) COMPLIANT EXPLANATION Recommendation 2.3 A listed entity should disclose: (a) the names of the directors considered by the Board to be independent directors; (b) if a director has an interest, position or relationship of the type described in Box 2.3 but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position or relationship in question and an explanation of why the board is of that opinion; and (c) the length of service of each Director Yes The Board of Directors are considered to be independent when they are independent of management and free from any business or other relationship that could materially interfere with, or could reasonably be perceived to materially interfere with, the exercise of their unfettered and independent judgment.
+RECOMMENDATIONS (4 TH EDITION) COMPLIANT EXPLANATION Recommendation 2.3 A listed entity should disclose: (a) the names of the directors considered by the Board to be independent directors; (b) if a director has an interest, position or relationship of the type described in Box 2.3 but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position or relationship in question and an explanation of why the board is of that opinion; and (c) the length of service of each Director Yes Gender Female Female 1 1 1 Male 3 3 The Board of Directors are considered to be independent when they are independent of management and free from any business or other relationship that could materially interfere with, or could reasonably be perceived to materially interfere with, the exercise of their unfettered and independent judgment.
 In the context of director independence, "materiality" is considered from both the Company and individual director perspective.
 The determination of materiality requires consideration of both quantitative and qualitative elements.
 An item is presumed to be quantitatively immaterial if it is equal to or less than 5% of the appropriate base amount.
 It is presumed to be material (unless there is qualitative evidence to the contrary) if it is equal to or greater than 10% of the appropriate base amount.
 Qualitative factors considered include whether a relationship is strategically important, the competitive landscape, the nature of the relationship and the contractual or other arrangement governing it and other factors that point to the actual ability of the director in question to shape the direction of the Company's loyalty.
 The ASX Corporate Governance Council identifies factors relevant to assessing the independence of a director.
-These include: • the length of service of each director; • employment in an executive capacity by the entity; • has a material business relationship or is a provider of material professional services to the entity; • has a material contractual relationship with the entity; or • a close family tie with any person within any of the categories described above.
-In accordance with the definition of the independence above, and the materiality threshold set, refer to below for the assessment of independence of each Director of Advanced Braking Technology Ltd:
+These include: • the length of service of each director; • employment in an executive capacity by the entity; • has a material business relationship or is a provider of material professional services to the entity; is a substantial shareholder of the entity; has a material contractual relationship with the entity; or a close family tie with any person within any of the categories described above.